teivah/100-go-mistakes/README.md

 # 100 Go Mistakes and How to Avoid Them

-Source code of [100 Go Mistakes and How to Avoid Them](https://www.manning.com/books/100-go-mistakes-and-how-to-avoid-them) 📖, edited by Manning.
+Source code of 📖 [100 Go Mistakes and How to Avoid Them](https://www.manning.com/books/100-go-mistakes-and-how-to-avoid-them), edited by Manning.

+**Note:** If you're struggling to afford the book, please DM me [@teivah](https://twitter.com/teivah).

 ![](inside-cover.jpg)